 If you have no internet access, you may join the seminar by phone.
 Further information on how to do so is provided on Adam, the online resources system of the University of Basel.
 Please open the ﬁle “online-zoom meeting – parameters and further information” in the root directory of the course (accessible as of September 1st).
 In order to have full access to Adam, you must either be enrolled as a student of the University of Basel or register for this workspace by sending an email to email@example.com.

 |Einsatz digitaler Medien||kein spezifischer Einsatz|

-Modul: Research Skills in Social and Cultural Anthropology (Master Studienfach Anthropology)
+Modul: Theory and General Anthropology (Master Studienfach Anthropology)

 |An-/Abmeldung zur Leistungsüberprüfung||Anmelden: Belegen; Abmelden: nicht erforderlich|

 |Wiederholtes Belegen||nicht wiederholbar|